Edward H. Brooks: World War II

 On September 12, 1944, while the 2nd Armored Division was poised at the Albert Canal, Brooks relinquished command of the division to take temporary command of the V Corps.
-On October 25 Brooks assumed command of the VI Corps under Lieutenant General Alexander Patch's U.S. Seventh Army, replacing Major General Lucian Truscott who was ordered to the 12th Army Group.
+On October 25 Brooks assumed command of the VI Corps under Lieutenant General Alexander Patch's U.S. Seventh Army, replacing Major General Lucian Truscott who was given command of Fifteenth Army.

 Eisenhower's decision to appoint Brooks was by process of elimination because at that point very few other division commanders had been as consistently stellar.
 He had repeatedly impressed the right people at the right time.
 Although McNair had initially been concerned with Brooks's inexperience with large formations, by January 1944 he rated Brooks third out of the twelve armored division commanders available for Overlord.
 Patton listed Brooks as one of four officers he would consider for the Second Armored Division, and Eisenhower put his name at the top of his preferences.
 Marshall obliged them by dispatching Brooks overseas, and Brooks ably led the Second Armored through the tough fighting in Normandy and the race across France.

 Major General Brooks walking with General Eisenhower, Lieutenant General Bradley and Colonel Palmer.

 In early November, VI Corps was confronted with three problems: to bring the corps' right and left flanks up to the salient held by the 3rd Infantry Division along the Meurthe, thus straightening a "jump" line for another offensive; to introduce the newly arrived 100th and 103rd Infantry Divisions into combat, and to make final plans and regroup the entire corps for an attack to cross the Meurthe, to crack the German Winter Line, to penetrate the Vosges passes, and to reach the Rhine.
 The Seventh Army's assault was marked by success.
 VI Corps drove through to its objectives.
 German defenses of the Vosges passes were taken, Strasbourg was captured and the River Rhine reached.